microsoft/CameraTraps/megadetector.md

 *Machine learning can accelerate this process, letting biologists spend their time on the images that matter.*

-To this end, this page hosts a model we've trained to detect animals, people, and vehicles in camera trap images, using several hundred thousand bounding boxes from a variety of ecosystems.
+To this end, this page hosts a model we've trained to detect animals, people, and vehicles in camera trap images.
 It does not identify animals, it just finds them.
-The current model is based on Faster-RCNN with an InceptionResNetv2 base network, and was trained with the TensorFlow Object Detection API.
-We use this model as our first stage for classifier training and inference.

 This page is about the technical elements of MegaDetector; if you are an ecologist looking to use MegaDetector, you may prefer to start at our [MegaDetector collaborations page](collaborations.md).

+The current model is based on Faster-RCNN with an InceptionResNetv2 base network, and was trained with the TensorFlow Object Detection API, using several hundred thousand bounding boxes from a variety of ecosystems.

 ## Our ask to MegaDetector users